westurner/dotfiles/index.rst

 | Docs: https://datasift.github.io/gitflow/TheHubFlowTools.html
 | Docs: https://datasift.github.io/gitflow/GitFlowForGitHub.html

-HubFlow is a fork of GitFlow
-that adds extremely useful commands for working with Git and GitHub.
+HubFlow is a fork of :ref:`GitFlow` that adds extremely useful commands for working with :ref:`Git` and GitHub **pull requests**.

-HubFlow is a named branch workflow with mostly-automated merges between branches.
+HubFlow branch names and prefixes are configured in ``.git/config``;

-Branch names are configurable; the defaults are as follows:
+the defaults are as follows:

 +--------------------+-------------------------------------------------------------------------+